kailashgautham/Kattis/README.md

 Yet another update (this is getting monotonous): I am at 331.1 points.
 Also, I hit a rating of 907 in Codeforces.
 I did it through Div 3 / 4 competitions, but that's fine, we all start somewhere.

+Update: It is 3 August 2023.
+I am at 460 points.
+I'll hit 500 tomorrow.

 **Kattis Profile:** https://open.kattis.com/users/kailashgautham/

 **CodeForces Profile:** https://codeforces.com/profile/gkailash